kc0buk/giphy-search-take-home/README.md

    My initial model attempted to jump straight to `id` and `url` (the only two fields returned to the user), without first building the `Data` object to hold each search result returned from the Giphy API.
-Once the structure of my models matched the structure of the data coming from Giphy (SearchTermResult -> Data), it was much easier tweak the shape of the object returned to the user.
+Once the structure of the models matched the structure of the data coming from Giphy (SearchTermResult -> Data), it was much easier tweak the shape of the object returned to the user.
 ```
 {